dBankCore/steem/doc/create-operation.md

 ### Step 10 additional explanation

-- (10) The following discussion is specific to the `smt_token_object` example code, and isn't directly applicable to other objects.
+- (10) The following discussion is specific to the `sdc_token_object` example code, and isn't directly applicable to other objects.

-For `smt_token_index` two single-column indexes are defined, `by_id` on the `id` field, and `by_control_account` on the `control_account` field.
+For `sdc_token_index` two single-column indexes are defined, `by_id` on the `id` field, and `by_control_account` on the `control_account` field.

-Now that an object is created for each SMT, the `is_smt` field in the database describing whether an object has an associated SMT is redundant information and can be removed.
-We want to continue to provide the same interface to JSON-RPC clients, so we keep the `is_smt` field in the RPC object.
-But we now fill it in based on whether an `smt_token_object` exists with a matching `control_account`.
+Now that an object is created for each SDC, the `is_sdc` field in the database describing whether an object has an associated SDC is redundant information and can be removed.
+We want to continue to provide the same interface to JSON-RPC clients, so we keep the `is_sdc` field in the RPC object.
+But we now fill it in based on whether an `sdc_token_object` exists with a matching `control_account`.

-Also, we delete the `is_smt` check in the evaluator.
+Also, we delete the `is_sdc` check in the evaluator.
 But the unit test code which tests that an account cannot be elevated twice still passes.
 The reason it passes is that object creation will throw an exception if the created object has the same key value as an existing object for any unique index.
 So the second account creation will fail due to the exception